edublancas/ploomber-workshop/index.md

 Incremental builds allow us to iterate faster without keeping track of task changes.

-Check out [`playground/output/gradient-boosting-regressor.ipynb`](playground/output/gradient-boosting-regressor.ipynb), which contains the output notebooks with the model evaluation plot and table.
+Check out [`playground/output/gradient-boosting-regressor.ipynb`](playground/output/gradient-boosting-regressor.ipynb), which contains the output notebooks with the model evaluation plot.

 ## 8. Execution in the cloud

 When working with datasets that fit in memory, running your pipeline is simple enough, but sometimes you may need more computing power for your analysis.
 Ploomber makes it simple to execute your code in a distributed environment without code changes.

-Check out [Soopervisor](soopervisor.readthedocs.io), the package that implements exporting Ploomber projects in the cloud with support for:
+Check out [Soopervisor](https://soopervisor.readthedocs.io), the package that implements exporting Ploomber projects in the cloud with support for:

 * [Kubernetes (Argo Workflows)](https://soopervisor.readthedocs.io/en/latest/tutorials/kubernetes.html)
 * [AWS Batch](https://soopervisor.readthedocs.io/en/latest/tutorials/aws-batch.html)